-A walk-through on how to apply for a mortgage
+How to apply for a mortgage in 5 steps

 Your 5-step guide to the mortgage application process

-Follow these five steps to get a mortgage loan and become a new homeowner.
+Follow these 5 steps to get a mortgage loan and become a new homeowner

 2. Get preapproved for a loan

-Mortgage preapproval shows you how much a mortgage lender is willing to lend you.
-Having a preapproval letter from your lender shows real estate agents and sellers that you’re ready to buy a home.
-Mortgage lenders calculate the amount they will lend you and your interest rate by assessing your:
+Mortgage preapproval shows you how much a mortgage lender is tentatively willing to lend you up to a certain amount.
+Having a preapproval letter from your lender shows real estate agents and sellers that you’re serious about buying and likely able to secure financing.
+Mortgage lenders calculate the amount they will lend you and your interest rate by assessing the following:

-With Rocket Mortgage®, you can also get a Verified Approval Letter, which is an initial loan approval manually completed by an actual underwriter.
+With Rocket Mortgage, you can also get a Verified Approval Letter1, which is an initial loan approval manually completed by an actual underwriter.

-3. Find the right home for you at the right price and put in an offer
+3. Find the right home and put in an offer

-4. Finalize your choice of mortgage lender and loan type
+4. Choose a mortgage lender and loan type

 5. Submit your mortgage application

-It’s time to fill out a mortgage application.
-It’s best to gather in advance the documents lenders need to process your application.
-Here are examples of things you may be asked to submit with your application:
+Once you’ve chosen a lender and loan type, it’s time to fill out a mortgage application.
+It’s best to gather your financial documents that lenders will need in advance.
+Here are examples of the documents you may be asked to submit with your application:

-• Documents that show your debts, such as student loans, auto loans, etc.
+- Documents that show your debts, such as student loans and auto loans

-Once you’ve submitted all of the necessary documents to complete your application, you’ll get a Loan Estimate in a couple of days that will disclose the terms, rates, and fees of your home loan.
+Once you’ve submitted all the necessary documents to complete your application, you’ll get a Loan Estimate in a few days that will disclose the terms, rates, and fees of your home loan.

 See what you qualify for